These eco friendly worktops are more durable and planet friendly than most!

 All images: Blog.polycor.com

-Since the time of the Romans (and possibly even earlier), marble worktops have been popular.
+One of the poshest eco friendly countertops is definitely marble.
+It has been used since the time of the Romans (and possibly even earlier), marble worktops have been popular.
 Carrara marble is the most common type, but all forms of this stone simply scream ‘quality’.
 It definitely brings a touch of elegance to any kitchen or bathroom, and isn’t as shiny as granite.

 Pros: A durable, beautiful, natural material that really does look stunning.
 It’s such a common material that it can be found naturally in most countries, and there’s also quite a lot of old, existing material you can upcycle into your kitchen.